Category Archives: Science

 Penis Size: A Scientific Study

 Further to this, this.
 METHOD: To study the effect of penis width vs. length on female sexual satisfaction, 50 sexually active female undergraduate students were asked which felt better, i. e., was penis width or length more important for their sexual satisfaction.
-RESULTS: None reported they did not know, or that width and length were equally satisfying. […]
+RESULTS: None reported they did not know, or that width and length were […]

 But Someone’s Got To Do It